muxinc/mux-player-swift/README.md

 ## Stream Mux assets with a signed playback policy

 Mux Video supports playback access control.
-[See here for more](https://docs.mux.com/guides/video/secure-video-playback).
-The Mux AVPlayer SDK supports signed playback URLs.
+[See here for more](https://docs.mux.com/guides/video/secure-video-playback). `MuxPlayerSwift` supports signed playback URLs.

 Generate a JSON Web Token (JWT) and sign it in a trusted environment.
 Any playback modifiers must be passed through as part of the JWT, they must be included among the JWT claims.